Are you open to the public?

 - The insectarium is available to children, but all children must be accompanied by an adult.

-- No food or drink is permitted inside the insectarium.
+- No food, drink, or toys are permitted inside the insectarium.

 Are butterflies available for consumer purchase?

 Yes!
-We sell butterflies for release at special events and ceremonies, butterfly floral baskets and centerpiece displays, butterfly chrysalides, and caterpillar-to-butterfly metamorphosis kits, all available for retail purchase at our facility in Louisville.
-Please note that butterflies, chrysalides, and caterpillars are subject to seasonal availability.
+We sell butterflies for release, butterfly floral baskets, and butterfly centerpiece displays for special events, as well as fun & educational butterfly life cycle kits for home & classroom, all available for retail purchase at our facility in Louisville.
+Please note that butterflies (including caterpillars and chrysalides) are subject to seasonal availability.

 When can I purchase butterflies?